 Joint Jet/RNAV route identification boxes will be located adjacent to each other with the route charted in black.
 With the exception of Q-Routes in the Gulf of Mexico, GNSS or DME/DME/IRU RNAV are required, unless otherwise indicated.
-DME/DME/IRU RNAV aircraft should refer to the Chart Supplement for DME information.
 Q-Routes in Alaska are GNSS Only.
 Altitude values are stacked highest to lowest.